Taking out the trash - an NLP deep clean

 In the final sessions of the program we worked on Melissa's boundaries, helping her to decide which are her personal "lines not to be crossed" and how she can deal with anger and fear in a healthy, productive way.

-I have used the title "Taking Out The Trash" for this newsletter because that is how Melissa felt about being able to finally release her fears from childhood.
+I have used the title "Taking Out The Trash" for this blog because that's how Melissa felt about being able to finally release her fears from childhood.
 She referred to it as "crap" that had been hanging around in her life for a long long time, and she was delighted to finally be able to throw off that burden and put it firmly into the trash.

 It was a joy to work with Melissa and to see the progress she made towards the life she chooses to lead.

-If you would like to explore how NLP can help you to take out your personal trash, please do book in a 30 minute Change Chat with me
+If you would like to explore how NLP can help you to take out your personal trash, please do book in a free, 1-hour consultation with me here so that we can discuss ways to work together.

 Beth x